The secrets behind Kim Jong Un's personal piggy bank

 'A pressure campaign'

-Kim's perceived flare for the dramatic -- South Korean intelligence alleges he's conducted anti-aircraft gun executions and complex assassination plots -- is something he shares with his later father, Kim Jong Il.
+Kim's perceived flare for the dramatic -- South Korean intelligence alleges he's conducted anti-aircraft gun executions and complex assassination plots -- is something he shares with his late father, Kim Jong Il.

 The elder Kim was a noted cinephile and James Bond fan, and analysts say his fondness for spy thrillers appeared to influence his leadership -- South Korea says he tried to assassinate enemies with a pen, kidnapped movie stars in order to boost the country's own film industry and created of what's known as "Office 39."